otagobioinformaticsspringschool/snakemake_workshop/README.md

+This workshop has been modified for delivery at the Otago Bioinformatics Spring School

-# Online workflow code-along: Introduction to Snakemake
+# Original: Online workflow code-along: Introduction to Snakemake

 Workshop material : https://nesi.github.io/snakemake_workshop/